microchip-pic-avr-examples/pic18f16q41-uart-button-mplab-mcc/README.md

   ![Terminal Emulator Results](images/Picture6.PNG)

 The figure below shows an example of the button being debounced.
-The yellow signal is the pushbutton after being released, and the blue signal is the output of the CLC.
+The yellow signal is the pushbutton after being released and the blue signal shows the output of the CLC.

   ![Waveform](images/Picture9.PNG)